larty77/ice_net/README.md

   <li style="font-size: smaller;">The library is cross-platform</li>
 </ul>

 <i>If you know enough about CMake, you can even write your own low-level transport (in the ice.sock folder).
-You can write your own low-level transport using a_client and a_server as absractions(Btw, I already created useful examples, they come with the library).</i>
+You can write your own low-level transport using a_sock as absraction(Btw, I already created useful example, it comes with the library).</i>

 <h3>CMake (.lib) or (.dll) or (.so): </h3>